-While most companies use a variation of the functional structure, it’s up to you to figure out which structure best fits your company.
+It’s up to you to figure out which structure best fits your company.
 You can also mix and match the best parts of each to create a customized structure.
-Just remember, the reason for having an organizational structure is to maintain communication and to make sure that there are as few redundancies as possible.
+Just remember, the reason for having an organizational structure is to maintain communication.
+And also to make sure that there are a few redundancies as possible.